rafael-guerra-www/LinearFitXYerrors.jl/README.md

 <img src="https://user-images.githubusercontent.com/20739393/132685450-1a34351f-ad02-49ee-9d57-b498437e356a.png" width="320" />

-This small Julia package, based on York (1966) and York et al. (2004), performs 1D linear fitting of experimental data with uncertainties in both X and Y:
+This small Julia package, based on York et al. (2004), performs 1D linear fitting of experimental data with uncertainties in both X and Y:

             Linear fit:             Y = a + b*X                             [1]